We buy or can help you sell Surveying & Scientific Related Antiques!!

 really be given here but there is interest in many of these lesser known

-On this page I will briefly discuss surveying
+On this page I will briefly discuss different types

-levels, their different forms, and give you a sense of different
+and forms of surveying levels, and give you a sense of different

 Pictured here is a Wye level or engineer's level made